wonderbird/save-energy/docs/authentication-setup.md

 `dotnet user-secrets` will store the Client Id in `~/.microsoft/usersecrets/5423f1ff-336c-429f-9498-7700b2de9ebb/secrets.json`.
 The GUID is taken from [SaveEnergy.csproj](./src/SaveEnergy/SaveEnergy.csproj).

+## Configure OAuth2 Device Flow in JetBrains HTTP Client

+If you would like to run the HTTP requests from [github-rest-api.http](./github-rest-api.http), then configure the HTTP client as described in this [README.md](./README.md).

 ## References and Detailed Information